stepgazaille/python3-cli-template/README.rst

 Installation
 ============

-Use the following commands to install the program (assumes Python3 virtual env):
+Use the following commands to install the program (assumes activated Python3 virtual env):

 .. code:: shell